easy-http/mock-builder/README.md

 # Mock builder

 A fluid interface to build HTTP mocks.
-You can use this library to build mock for Guzzle, Symfony and other HTTP Clients.
+You can use this library to build mocks for Guzzle, Symfony and other HTTP Clients.

 # Requirements